Perverse schobers, stability conditions and quadratic differentials I: Application: quadratic differentials as stability conditions

 \subsection{Isomorphisms between exchange graphs}

 We fix a weighted marked surface $\sow$ with an initial mixed-angulation $\AS$ with dual S-graph $\Sgh=\AS^*$ and extended ribbon graph $\eS$.
-We also fix an $\eS$-parameterized perverse schober $\hF$ together with a positive arc system kit. $\CS$ is the smallest idempotent complete and stable subcategory of the $\infty$-category of global sections $\glsec(\eS,\hF)$ containing the objects $\ASG$ associated with the edges of $\eS$.
+We also fix an $\eS$-parametrized perverse schober $\hF$ together with a positive arc system kit.
+By definition, $\CS$ is the smallest idempotent complete and stable subcategory of the $\infty$-category of global sections $\glsec(\eS,\hF)$ containing the objects $\ASG$ associated with the edges of $\eS$.